gardner-lab/FinchScope/ActiveComm/README.md

 ## Wiring:
-on the arduino,
+The wiring is simple.
+On the Arduino:

     PIN 09: Servo output
     PIN A0: Hall sensor output

-Make sure the sensor is wired correctly:
+Make sure the Hall sensor is wired correctly:
 ![ScreenShot](hall_sensor.png)

+On the serial monitor, with no magnet, pin A0 should read ~512.
+The sketch is programmed to do this already

 Inspiration:
 http://web.mit.edu/fee/Public/Publications/FeeLeonardo2001.pdf